Jiří, when was your last exhibition at FUTURA?

 How it changed since then?

 The show in 2003 was a certain experiment, with a computer I generated more then 1000 different paintings and then I eliminated and eliminated and was thinking to reach the limit for it to still have the point to paint it on canvas.
-Today maybe just prints would be enough and it would have the same strength.
-Experiment it was also in the way, that I asked other people to paint the images.
-It was interesting, because a certain distant form appeared.
+Today may be just printed would be enough and it would have the same strength.
+Experiment was also in the way, that I asked other people to paint the images.
+It was interesting because a certain distant form appeared.
 No internally experienced, I need at that time a form, that I myself would not identify with.

-Yes, last years, maybe four five, I think, that what you don’t do, like in this spread of your arms, like Leonardo, alone, it is just a outside game of sorts, and I don’t believe in it anymore.
-Of course when I did the Venice Biennale, I couldn’t embrace it all, indeed, but I was there three month in it, It was terrible on those scaffoldings.
-Also I think, that here with the show it is actually quite a step into some socially political situations, but not in this poster-like, first sight clear way, this I never liked.
+Yes, last years, maybe four-five, I think, that what you don’t do, like in this spread of your arms, like Leonardo, alone, it is just an outside game of sorts, and I don’t believe in it anymore.
+Of course, when I did the Venice Biennale, I couldn’t embrace it all, indeed, but I was there three months in it, It was terrible on those scaffoldings.
+Also, I think, that here with the show it is actually quite a step into some socially political situations, but not in this poster-like, first sight clear way, this I never liked.

 For me, this is since Venice very different, for the first time.

 At the previous show with the mirrors in Topičův salon, it was a certain addendum, the mirrors were recycled from this big world to this small Prague scene.
-It was not anymore a mirroring plane for projection of self identifications, but intimate confession between the mirror and the viewer, between mirror and the author.
-On the other hand the interventions I made into the mirrors, were somehow related to destruction, the fear of one’s self, that’s why also the gun, the bullet holes, a person my age thinks more about the things “that can happen”.
-Some people younger then me are already death, from my generation.
+It was not anymore a mirroring plane for the projection of self-identifications, but intimate confession between the mirror and the viewer, between the mirror and the author.
+On the other hand, the interventions I made into the mirrors, were somehow related to destruction, the fear of one’s self, that’s why also the gun, the bullet holes, a person my age thinks more about the things “that can happen”.
+Some people younger then I are already dead, from my generation.